 The Group has established a credit policy under which each new customer is analysed individually for creditworthiness before the Group's standard payment and delivery terms and conditions are offered.
-The Group limits its exposure to credit risk from all amounts are in RON, unless stated otherwise trade receivables based on this assessment, and establishes a maximum payment period in its agreements with customers.
+The Group limits its exposure to credit risk from trade receivables based on this assessment and establishes a maximum payment period in its agreements with customers.
 The creditworthiness assessment is updated each time by the Group when there is a significant delay in the payment period compared to the maximum payment period agreed contractually or when the Group extends or amends the agreements with its customers.